 SCRIPT ANALYSIS & SCENES

-When we can’t explore scenes in a physical space in contact with another actor, Zoom teaching invites us to focus on the imaginative homework so fundamental to Uta Hagen’s approach: Script Analysis.
-In the Lab, we’ll examine one classic play as a group, and sketch out the fundamentals of the actor’s mining of text.
-Starting with a broad discussion of themes and through-lines, we’ll then take a detailed look at key scenes using Hagen’s Six Steps.
-In the days following, you will rehearse on Zoom with your partner, and then present the scene for the group, testing how well-prepared actors begin to connect across the digital divide, and test how a teacher’s feedback can support that connection.
+When we can’t explore scenes in a physical space with another actor, Zoom teaching invites us to focus on the imaginative homework so fundamental to Uta Hagen’s approach: Script Analysis.
+In the Lab, you will be assigned a scene or a monologue specifically chosen for you.
+We’ll read it through together early in the week, mining the text for clues to character and action, asking questions based on Hagen’s Six Steps.
+In the days following, you will rehearse on Zoom with your partner, and then present the scene for the group, testing how well-prepared actors can connect across virtual space, and how a teacher’s feedback can support that connection.

 Uta Hagen would often share with her classes that she wouldn’t dream of embarking on a rehearsal or performance without a warm-up of some kind.
 That her voice/speech/body warm-up served as a means of “clearing the runway for take off.”
 That is the purpose of our daily Vocal Warm Ups, with the additional focus toward helping you bring your fully present, embodied self into this new Zoom playing space we are now asked to navigate.
 There will be breathwork and very light bodywork geared to the days’ activities, and this will be divided into two parts: A morning focus warm up, featuring breathwork from many pedagogies and methodologies; and a second, mid-day warm up designed to refresh your senses, give you a healthy dose of play, and serve as a bridge to the work you will do in the afternoon.